Are there 5 oceans? Are there 4 oceans? Or is there only 1 ocean?

-Water consumes 71% of the planet Earth.
-Over time, the number of oceans have evolved from a single water body to something different.
+Water consumes 71% of Earth.
+Over time, the number of oceans has evolved from a single water body to something different.

-Pacific, Atlantic, Indian, Arctic… and Southern Ocean which is off the coast of Antarctica.
-We list the top 5 largest oceans in the world.
-Enjoy.
+Pacific, Atlantic, Indian, Arctic… and the Southern Ocean which is off the coast of Antarctica.

 The Pacific Ocean is the largest ocean covering more than 30% of the Earth.
 This is close to half of the water on Earth.

-The equator divides the Pacific Ocean into two separate parts – North Pacific Ocean and South Pacific Ocean.
+The equator divides the Pacific Ocean into two separate parts – the North Pacific Ocean and the South Pacific Ocean.

 Pacific means “peaceful” in Latin.
 It has the deepest trenches with an average depth of 3800m.

-Indian Ocean is the third largest ocean surrounding a densely populated region.
-It contains additional 20% of water on Earth’s surface.
+The Indian Ocean is the third largest ocean surrounding a densely populated region.
+It contains an additional 20% of the water on Earth’s surface.

-It borders India at the North, East Africa, Australia and the Southern Ocean.
-Because if higher water temperature, it has limited marine life.
+It borders India in the North, East Africa, Australia, and the Southern Ocean.
+Because of the higher water temperature, it has limited marine life.

 In 2000, the Southern Ocean is the newest ocean recognized by the International Hydrographic Organization.
 It borders Antarctica in its entirety.

 It’s an extreme environment and is the least understood of the 5 oceans.
-This is because it is unexplored far away with a severe climate.
+This is because it is unexplored, far from populated areas, and has a severe climate.

 In size, the Arctic Ocean is about the size of Russia.
 Because it’s located at the North Pole, the Arctic Ocean has polar ice.
-But over the years, much of this has been melting.
+But over the years, glaciers have melted threatening sea levels to rise.

 Despite the IHO recognizing it as the “Arctic Ocean”, some oceanographers still call it the “Arctic Sea”.